 Bose SoundSport Free, Wireless Earbuds – Drawbacks (Cons)

 The Bose SoundSport Free was released back in 2017.
 At this time, it was decently priced for its capabilities.
-Fast forward to 2020 and the story is not the same.
+Fast forward and the story is not the same.
 Better, stronger, cheaper truly wireless earbuds have come out.

 This makes the Bose SoundSport Free a little overpriced.
 However, Bose has a long reputation of reliability.
 So they cancel out.

 Lacks Active Noise Cancellation

 Again, these guys are a little old.
 Regardless, they don’t support active noise cancellation.
 By the look of things, it could be that they never intended to seal you out in the first place.
 If this is the case, I’d still rather have it as an option.